 You won’t find this beverage’s famous hue in any Pantone color registries, though; it is actually a combination of three different shades of red.
 The logo’s typography, on the other hand, is an official font.
 Called “Spencerian,” it has been associated with the brand since the 1900s.

 That said, the Coca-Cola label hasn’t always looked the same as it does today.
-Check out what other famous company logos looked like when they were young.
-Then find out which food logos are hiding sneaky messages.
+Find out what other famous company logos looked like when they were young.